bystrano/bash-args/README.md

 Following this structure gives you the following features :

-- The subcommands are listed in the main commands' help
+- The subcommands are listed in the main commands' help.
-- You can get a help page for a specific command by typing `main-script.sh help subcmd1`, or `main-script.sh subcmd1 --help`
+- You can get a help page for a specific command by typing `main-script.sh help subcmd1`, or `main-script.sh subcmd1 --help`.
-- Auto-completion for the subcommands are their options and arguments.
+- Auto-completion for the subcommands and their options and arguments.